fcalderan/Rub2Eur-Bot/README.md

 # RUB2EUR Bot

-A Python-based bot that scrapes exchange rate data from Google Finance and periodically posts the RUB/EUR exchange rate to specified platforms, such as Twitter or BlueSky.
+A Python-based bot that scrapes exchange rate data from Google Finance and periodically posts the RUB/EUR exchange rate to specified platforms, such as X/Twitter or BlueSky.

 ## Project Overview

 This project automates the retrieval and publication of exchange rate data for the Russian Ruble (RUB) and Euro (EUR).
 It uses:

 - **Playwright**: For web scraping exchange rate data and generating visual snapshots.
-- **Tweepy**: For interacting with Twitter's API to post updates.
+- **Tweepy**: For interacting with X/Twitter's API to post updates.
 - **BlueSky Client**: For posting updates to the decentralized BlueSky platform.
 - **Modular Code Structure**: Organized into reusable components for scraping and platform-specific interactions.